What Is Reputation PR? Public Relations in Reputation Management

 Want to crush a competitor in search results?
 Want to save your own brand online?
 Perhaps you’d like to simply cause that great article languishing on page five of Google to get more attention – you saved all those children in Africa after all!
 Reputation PR (Reputation Public Relations) is often technical for public relations that can be used as a shield or as a sword, depending on your needs.

-Reputation public relations can work to protect your organization's online reputation with proactive steps such as removing negative articles from search engine result pages, flagging for removal cyberbullying articles, dealing with customer reviews, both good and bad, and more.
-Reputation public relations work to improve your company's online reputation by implementing search engine optimization techniques, developing compelling content, getting essential reviews posted, and more.
+Reputation public relations can work to protect your organization’s online reputation with proactive steps such as removing negative articles from search engine result pages, flagging for removal of cyberbullying articles, dealing with customer reviews, both good and bad, and more.
+Reputation public relations work to improve your company’s online reputation by implementing search engine optimization techniques, developing compelling content, getting essential reviews posted, and more.

 Using reputation PR to crush an opponent